advantageous/guicefx/README.md

 ###3.
 Map an FXML field to your root element and provide an accessor.

-You will be injecting your presenters throughout your application and this will use this accessor to get the view.
+You will be injecting your presenters throughout your application and will need this accessor to get the view.

 ```java
     @FXML